 - VHF Fixed set.
 Preferably VHF DSC Fixed Set

 - Flares (Coastal Pack 2 HH red + 2 HH Orange) Red parachute are recommended if sailing more than 5 miles offshore)

 In coastal waters, a VHF radio set provides the most reliable means of making immediate contact with the Coastguard and alerting other vessels if there is an emergency.

 You must know how to operate your VHF radio.
 The Club runs Short Range Certificate (SRC) courses which including routine, safety, urgency and distress communications and radio voice procedures and techniques.

 Most new VHF radios will be equipped with digital selective calling (DSC) allowing a distress alert to be transmitted to the rescue services at the touch of a button.
 If your VHF radio is interfaced with a GPS set it will also send your position.

 A mobile phone with a waterproof case may be useful but should not be relied on in emergencies.
 It may let you down in an emergency with a poor signal and it will not give the rescue services your position.
 Other vessels in the vicinity will not hear your call either.
 A hand-held VHF radio is a better option

 Sunderland and Seaham Coastguard Teams are NO LONGER ALLOWED to collect out of date pyrotechnics.
-Contact should be made with Humber Coastguard direct Click here for the advice from MCA regarding disposal of Time expired Pyrotechnics Link Here (This downloads a Word document from the MCA)
+Contact should be made with Humber Coastguard direct.
+Click here for advice from MCA regarding disposal of Time Expired Pyrotechnics Link Here (This downloads a Word document from the MCA)